Unbiased likelihood estimation of Wright-Fisher diffusion processes: Abstract

 \section{Abstract}

-{In this paper we propose an unbiased Monte Carlo maximum likelihood estimator for discretely observed Wright-Fisher diffusions.
-Our approach is based on exact simulation techniques that are of special interest for diffusion processes defined on a bounded domain, where numerical methods typically fail to remain within the required boundaries.
-We start by building unbiased maximum likelihood estimators for scalar diffusions and later present an extension to the multidimensional case.
-Consistency results of our proposed estimator are also presented and the performance of our method is illustrated through a numerical example.}
+{In this paper we propose a Monte Carlo maximum likelihood estimation strategy for discretely observed Wright-Fisher diffusions.
+Our approach provides an unbiased estimator of the likelihood function and is based on exact simulation techniques that are of special interest for diffusion processes defined on a bounded domain, where numerical methods typically fail to remain within the required boundaries.
+We start by building unbiased likelihood estimators for scalar diffusions and later present an extension to the multidimensional case.
+Consistency results of our proposed estimator are also presented and the performance of our method is illustrated through numerical examples.}